graphframes/graphframes/README.md

 ## Contributing

-GraphFrames is collaborative effort among UC Berkeley, MIT, and Databricks.
+GraphFrames is collaborative effort among UC Berkeley, MIT, Databricks and the open source community.
 We welcome open source contributions as well!

 ## Releases: